 Urban One: 3Q Earnings Snapshot

-SILVER SPRING, Md.
-(AP) _ Urban One Inc. (UONEK) on Thursday reported a third-quarter loss of $12.8 million, after reporting a profit in the same period a year earlier.
+LANHAM, Md.
+(AP) _ Urban One Inc. (UONE) on Thursday reported a third-quarter loss of $12.8 million, after reporting a profit in the same period a year earlier.

-The Silver Spring, Maryland-based company said it had a loss of 29 cents per share.
+The Lanham, Maryland-based company said it had a loss of 29 cents per share.

 The broadcast media company that serves African-American and urban listeners posted revenue of $91.9 million in the period.